Harry Eden

 Harry Eden (born 1 March 1990) is an English actor who won a British Independent Film Award in 2003 for Most Promising Newcomer for his role in Pure.

-Eden was born in Old Harlow, Essex.
+Eden was born in Loughton, Essex.
 He attended the Sylvia Young Theatre School.
 He played Nibs in the 2003 film Peter Pan, and the Artful Dodger in Roman Polanski's Oliver Twist.
 He was inspired by Lionel Bart's Oliver! and the role of the Artful Dodger.

-He said that he prefers acting in a challenging role and that he would not like to be Harry Potter, even though he loves the films.
+During a 2003 interview, he said that he preferred acting in a challenging role, saying "I prefer the heavy stuff", remarking that he would not like to be Harry Potter.

-As well as acting, Eden is also a keen golfer with a handicap of just 1.
+Eden is also a keen golfer with a handicap of just 1.
 In a BBC Radio 5 interview he expressed an interest in playing golf professionally.
-He partnered Oliver Fisher at the 2008 Dunhill Links Championship, the European Tour's annual celebrity pro-am.
+He partnered with Oliver Fisher at the 2008 Dunhill Links Championship, the European Tour's annual celebrity pro-am.